SuppieRK/java-throwable-utils/README.md

 }
 ```

-All exceptions will be propagated as is using neat trick similar to Apache Commons `ExceptionUtils.rethrow` by leveraging Java' type erasure to make checked exceptions unchecked.
+All exceptions will be propagated using neat trick similar to Apache Commons `ExceptionUtils.rethrow` by leveraging Java type erasure to make checked exceptions unchecked.

 ## Try